ngrlearningjourney/hotel-reservation-analysis/README.md

    - Which rooms get canceled the most?
    - What rooms receive the most special requests?
    - Which factors are most related to booking cancellations?

+**For a detailed analysis, process, and insight, you can view the notebook here : [Hotel Booking Analysis📄](https://github.com/ngrlearningjourney/hotel-reservation-analysis/blob/main/hotel_reservation_analysis.ipynb)**

 5. **Developing Dashboard**
 Explore the insights through my interactive Tableau Public dashboard.
 Click the image below to view it: